Welcome to Wrington Parish Council

 First bus passengers can now travel for free throughout the month their birthday falls over the next year.
 Residents can apply here.

 Your Community needs you!
-Following the May Elections nine Councillors are in office, but we can have up to sixteen!
+The Council currently comprises ten Councillors but we can have up to sixteen!
 Twelve representing the South West Ward (Wrington) and four representing the North East Ward (Redhill and a small part of Downside Road).
 If you think you might like to consider helping to shape your local community as a Parish Councillor and would like to find out more, please get in touch.

 If you have problems with potholes on local roads they should be reported to North Somerset Council via their website or by ringing 01934 888888.